oplS17projects/RacketCraft/README.md

 ## Schedule
 ### First Milestone (Sun Apr 9)
-- Able to draw 3D rocks, create a 3D building
+- Able to move around in a 3D world made of blocks.
+Limited map size.
+No collision physics.
-- Attach 3D resources into the project
+- Able to break and place blocks from your character.
+- blocks drop as item entities that you can walk over and pick up.
+- The blocks will be textured.

 ### Second Milestone (Sun Apr 16)
-- Able to move character through only the “allowed spaces” in the 3D building
-- Able to generate and process audio
+- Collision physics so you dont fall through the world.
+- health bar, takes falling damage

 ### Public Presentation (Mon Apr 24, Wed Apr 26, or Fri Apr 28 [your date to be determined later])
-- Able to play a simple Minecraft game with our project.
-Should finish all of the basic game-functionalities by this time
+- Complete a stretch goal, most likely implement other entities like animals or hostile creatures.

 ## Presentation Slides
 Slides available at: https://docs.google.com/presentation/d/1srbz82QFLJGQBim3tOUbULgHD4rR_sbK0Ar46lQP2iM/edit?usp=sharing